 This type of pain is usually considered mechanical, which occurs when the spine moves.
 It can also result due to wear and tear of the spine or muscle imbalance.

 On the other hand, an example of back pain that has a specific cause can be that of cauda equina syndrome, or inflammatory medical conditions (such as ankylosing spondylitis), or even specific LBP (lower back pain).

 Types of non-specific back pain

-Non-specific low back pain is usually categorized into acute, subacute and chronic (based in the duration of the pain).
-Acute pain means pain occurring for less than 6 weeks, subacute means pain occurring between 6 to 12 weeks, and chronic pain means back pain for more than 12 weeks.
+Non-specific low back pain is usually categorized into acute, subacute, and chronic types (based in the duration of the pain).
+Acute pain means that the pain lasts for less than 6 weeks.
+Subacute pain lasts between 6 to 12 weeks.
+Chronic lasts for more than 12 weeks.

 Common causes of non-specific lower back pain

 As it has been mentioned already, non-specific back pain occurs without any specific identifiable underlying disease.
 It can be caused by:

 - Strain or sprain in the lumbar spine